-Minimally invasive spinal fusion recovery – what you need to know
+Minimally invasive stabilization recovery — what you need to know

-After undergoing a minimally invasive spinal fusion, the recovery process will be different for each patient.
-However, most patients – unless your surgeon instructs you differently – should avoid any heavy lifting and strenuous exercise for about six to eight weeks after surgery.
+After undergoing a minimally invasive stabilization surgery (spinal fusion), the recovery process will be different for each patient.
+You will be required to have a Care Partner at your hotel for 24 hours after surgery.
+Most patients, unless your surgeon instructs you differently, should lift no more than 10 to 15 pounds for at least four weeks after surgery.
 While your physician will likely prescribe short walks and mild rehabilitation exercises following your procedure, any activity that produces severe pain should be stopped immediately.

-Exercises following an minimally invasive lumbar spine procedure
+Exercises following a minimally invasive lumbar spine procedure

-Recovery exercises will vary based on the type of procedure that was performed.
-In the instance of a lateral lumbar interbody fusion (LLIF) from Laser Spine Institute, the focus will be on regaining strength and mobility in the lower back and hips.
+Recovery exercises will vary based on the type of stabilization procedure performed.
+With a lateral lumbar interbody fusion from Laser Spine Institute, the focus will be on regaining strength and mobility in the lower back and hips.
 The exercises recommended to you by your physician and our Physical Therapy Consultants will be broken up into two levels.
-The gentle exercises in Level 1 are designed for patients in their second or third week after surgery, while the more advanced exercises in Level 2 are reserved for the sixth or seventh weeks following surgery.
+The gentle exercises in the first level are designed for patients in their second or third week after surgery, while the more advanced exercises in the second level are for patients four to six weeks following surgery.

 - Abdominal bracing